We may earn affiliate commissions for the recommended products. Learn more.

 What is a smart ring?

 A smart ring is a tiny wearable device that resembles a traditional ring in almost every way.
-But unlike a regular ring, this lightweight wearable is packed with countless optical and skin temperature sensors that collect biometric data.
-That data is then synced up to the companion app on your iPhone or Android, so that you get a an overview of your health.
+But unlike a regular ring, this lightweight wearable is packed with numerous optical and skin-temperature sensors that collect biometric data.
+That data is then synced with the companion app on your iPhone or Android, so you get an overview of your health.

 What sets smart rings apart from other wearable smart devices is their discreet and lightweight design.
 Yet, despite their compact form, they still offer almost all the features typically found in larger wearables, such as smartwatches and fitness bands.
 From sleep monitoring to measuring blood oxygen levels and tracking physical activities, these tiny smart devices offer countless health-related metric tracking insights.